The short answer

 What month was Jesus born?

 Ancient sources are much more confident about the month and day that Jesus was born, generally agreeing that the date was December 25th.
-We have writings from such prominent figures of the early Church as St. Euodias of Antioch in the first century, St. Theophilus of Caesarea in the second century, and St. Jerome and St. John Chrysostom in the fourth century — all agreeing on the date December 25th.
+We have writings from such prominent figures of the early Church as St. Euodias of Antioch in the first century, St. Theophilus of Caesarea in the second century, and St. Jerome and St. John Chrysostom in the fourth century—all agreeing on the date December 25th.

-While there are a good handful of arguments for a September date, I think it’s significant that all of the revisionist dates have been proposed within the last few hundred years.
+While there is a good handful of arguments for a September date, I think it’s significant that all of the revisionist dates have been proposed within the last few hundred years.
 All of the major sources in the ancient world, those within a few hundreds years of Christ’s life, proposed the December date.
 Does that mean an end to the discussion?

 When is Jesus’ real birthday?